vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. Save the updated **.env** file.

-1. In the **Explorer** pane, to open the `deployment.template.json` file, click **deployment.template.json**.
+1. In the **Explorer** pane, to open the deployment.template.json file, click **deployment.template.json**.

-    The `deployment.template.json` file is located in the root IoT Edge Solution directory.
+    The deployment.template.json file is located in the root IoT Edge Solution directory.
 This file is the _deployment manifest_ for the IoT Edge Solution.
 The deployment manifest tells an IoT Edge device (or a group of devices) which modules to install and how to configure them.
 The deployment manifest includes the _desired properties_ for each module twin.
 IoT edge devices report back the _reported properties_ for each module.

-    Two modules are required in every deployment manifest; `$edgeAgent` and `$edgeHub`.
+    Two modules are required in every deployment manifest; **$edgeAgent** and **$edgeHub**.
 These modules are part of the IoT Edge runtime that manages the IoT Edge devices and the modules running on it.

-1. Scroll through the `deployment.template.json` deployment manifest file, and notice the following within the `properties.desired` section of the `$edgeAgent` element:
+1. Scroll through the deployment.template.json deployment manifest file, and notice the following within the **properties.desired** section of the **$edgeAgent** element:

-    * `systemModules` - This defines Docker images to use for the `$edgeAgent` and `$edgeHub` system modules that are part of the IoT Edge runtime.
+    * **systemModules** - This defines Docker images to use for the $edgeAgent and $edgeHub system modules that are part of the IoT Edge runtime.

-    * `modules` - This defines the various modules that will be deployed and run on the IoT Edge device (or a group of devices).
+    * **modules** - This defines the various modules that will be deployed and run on the IoT Edge device (or a group of devices).

-1. Notice that within the `modules` section for the `$edgeAgent`, there are two modules defined:
+1. Notice that within the {your-id} section for the **$edgeAgent**, there are two modules defined:

-    * `ObjectCountingModule`: This is the custom IoT Edge Module that is being created as part of this new IoT Edge Solution.
+    * **ObjectCountingModule**: This is the custom IoT Edge Module that is being created as part of this new IoT Edge Solution.

-    * `SimulatedTemperatureSensor`: This defines the Simulated Temperature Sensor module to be deployed to the IoT Edge device.
+    * **SimulatedTemperatureSensor**: This defines the Simulated Temperature Sensor module to be deployed to the IoT Edge device.

-1. Notice the `$edgeHub` section of the deployment manifest.
+1. Notice the **$edgeHub** section of the deployment manifest.

-    This section defines the desired properties (via `properties.desired` element) that includes the message routes for communicating messages between the IoT Edge Modules and finally to Azure IoT Hub service.
+    This section defines the desired properties (via **properties.desired** element) that includes the message routes for communicating messages between the IoT Edge Modules and finally to Azure IoT Hub service.

     ```json
         "$edgeHub": {